-Sales management tools are applications, programs, or software that provide business owners, managers, and supervisors tools like reporting and dashboards to help them visualize team performance and identify areas for improvement.
+Sales management tools are applications, programs, or software that provide business owners, managers, and supervisors tools such as reporting and dashboards to help them visualize team performance and identify areas for improvement.
 We reviewed dozens of applications and arranged this list of the 15 best sales management tools for helping sales team leaders be most effective.

-Top 15 Sales Manager Tools
+Top 15 Sales Management Tools 2020

 Sales Management Tools